pyscale/PySkOptimize/README.md

 The goal of this package is to simply enable Data Scientists, Machine Learning Engineers, or the curious Software Engineer, to develop highly optimized models using low-code.
-By using Pydantic, we were able to develop a methodology that will allow all to create `JSON` representations of their Machine Learning Pipeline and the hypyerparameters you want to optimize.
+By using Pydantic, we were able to develop a methodology that will allow all to create `JSON` representations of their Machine Learning Pipeline and the hyperparameters you want to optimize.

 As a note, it is imperative perform all feature engineering tasks, especially tasks that uses transformers from `sklearn.preprocessing`, to include in the `JSON` representation.
 This enables